shanencross/scribble-chat/README.md

 ### Sunday, 09/05
 * 7am: Read about render props and higher-order components, in preparation for reading about hooks
 * 8am: Read about React hooks
+* 9am: Read about Canvas vs SVG for React drawign apps

 ## To-do list
 * Research text chat applications in React -- not worrying about the drawing functionality, how would you make a basic chat app?